Today let's talk about going further with JavaScript and jQuery.

 The selectors and the event handler are the same, but the event

-being handled is now mouseenter
+being handled is now mouseenter, which means when

 the mouse moves over the element without needing to click.